wp-plugins/custom-profile-filters-for-buddypress/readme.txt

 2) Administrators can specify certain profile fields that will not turn into links at all.
 The standard setting for the plugin is that fields labeled 'Phone', 'IM', and 'Skype ID' will not become linkable (it doesn't make much sense to search a community for what should be a unique handle, after all).
 See custom-profile-filters-for-buddypress.php to configure this setting.

 3) Administrators can specify certain profile fields that link to social networking profiles.
 If I enter my Twitter handle 'boonebgorges' into a field labeled 'Twitter', for example, this plugin will bypass the default link to a BuddyPress search on 'boonebgorges' and instead link to http://twitter.com/boonebgorges.
-See custom-profile-filters-for-buddypress.php to configure this setting.
+See custom-profile-filters-for-buddypress-bp-functions.php to configure this setting.

 This plugin was created as part of the CUNY Academic Commons of the City University of New York.
 See http://commons.gc.cuny.edu to learn more about this bodacious project.